-Barbados is endowed with a healthy and vibrantly colored reef system.
+Barbados is endowed with a healthy and vibrantly colored coral reef system.
 When visiting the island, scuba divers can expect to encounter an abundance of sea life.

 Blessed with a variety of hard and soft coral formations, the surrounding waters host a plethora of sea creatures and colorful fish life.